 Milestones

-Cruyff Court Denis Law twinned with Peace Field in Flanders
+Cruyff Court Denis Law twinned with Peace Field in Flanders.

 A sports hub in Aberdeen has been twinned with the site of the famous World War One 1914 Christmas truce.